A few of our favorite camping slippers in their happy place. Photo: Steve Andrews/The Inertia

 Cons: Open design can be more prone to getting dirty

-Slide slippers are great for those who like to move in and out from time to time, or want the freedom of a flip flop with a bit more coverage.
-The APMA slide wrap takes it a bit further and adds sheepskin liner to give you optimum comfort.
+Slide slippers are great for those who like to move in and out from time to time, or want the freedom of a flip-flop with a bit more coverage.
+The APMA slide wrap takes it a bit further and adds a sheepskin liner to give you optimum comfort.
 The only slipper on our list that is certified by the American Podiatric Medical Association (APMA), this slipper has a nod for promoting good foot health.
 While that’s not a huge decision factor for this review, some folks (especially diabetics and those with foot issues) may be pleased to know since slippers aren’t often the best for circulation.

-Comfort wise, the sheepskin liners are thick and plush, and feel great.
+Comfort-wise, the sheepskin liners are thick and plush and feel great.
 They also wick moisture and regulate temperature.
 You probably don’t want these in really cold climates as it keeps the toes exposed.
 But if you’re buying a wrap, you probably know what to expect.
 For slip-on comfort, we didn’t find much that could match the feel of these.

-Check Price on AmazonCrocs Classic Clog ($50)
+Crocs Classic Clog ($50)

 Upper Material: PEVA